Specific Phobias and Fears Rob Shapiro 2018-04-18T12:03:52+00:00

 A young man who refuses to use the elevator and walks up ten flights of stairs to reach his office due to a fear of enclosed spaces.

-The commonality among these people is that the phobia causes marked distress in their everyday lives.
+The commonality among these people is that the specific phobia causes marked distress in their everyday lives.

 A persistent fear that is excessive or unreasonable and which occurs by the presence or anticipation of a specific object or situation (such as coming into contact with a dog or a needle).